 Corporate policies for energy, water, waste, biodiversity, emissions, sustainability, climate change and resilience are reviewed every three years to ensure that they remain relevant, are capable of responding to emerging technologies, disruption and stakeholder expectations.

-Regular engagement with tenants undertaking tenant surveys to determine and respond to tenant issues.
+Regular engagement with tenants undertaking tenant surveys to determine and respond to tenant issues and to understand their expectations on building performance and resilience

-Minimum performance standards documented for all building refurbishment and upgrades including future tenant fitouts.
+Minimum performance standards documented for all Australian building refurbishment and upgrades including future tenant fitouts.

-Technical building audits identify targets to increase energy efficiency and reduce water consumption and emissions.
+Technical building audits identify targets to increase energy efficiency and reduce water consumption and emissions in buildings where Cromwell has operational control.

-Investment strategies to be devised to adopt onsite generation using photovoltaics and to improve water storage based on heading towards net zero by 2050.
+Policy and Investment strategies to be developed to identify onsite renewable generation opportunities, green power procurement and water storage based on targets to support net zero emissions by 2050

 Each property has an emergency procedures assessment, which sets out building risks and covers emergency systems and controls.